South Calcutta Girls' College: Facilities

-The college has a central library with books for all subjects.
+The college has a central library, PEARY MOHAN CHATTERJEE LIBRARY with over 23,000 books for all subjects.
 The college also owns a canteen which supplies healthy food at a low price.
 The college has its own hostel facility which accommodates about 50 students every term.
 The college has its own Gymnasium for the students.
 The college also has large laboratories for students taking up Geography, Journalism, Chemistry, Botany, Zoology and Psychology.
 The college takes up interested students for NSS.

+History

+The college was established by a group of lawyers led by the notable lawyer and educator, Peary Mohan Chatterjee.
+Founded in 1932 as an independent institution, it originated in 1922 as part of the Beltala Girls Education Society, as a morning section of Beltala School.
+The society was chaired by freedom fighter Deshbandhu Chitta Ranjan Das, while Chatterjee served as the secretary.
+The college was established with the objective of providing higher education to girls from middle-income families, distinguishing itself as the first institution in South Kolkata to offer advanced studies exclusively for women and the third oldest girls' college in West Bengal.

+In 1956, South Calcutta Girls' College was granted affiliation by the University of Calcutta.
+Since then, the college has grown and expanded, offering undergraduate and postgraduate courses in a variety of disciplines such as arts, science, and commerce.